MimuTao/Js/README.md

 # Js
-This is used to study javascript
+This is used to study javascript.
+You can contact me if necessaty.